Get a jump start now by creating an account with our simple online tool.

 Please also note that if your leave of absence is approved you will need to contact OIA at least one month before you return (three months before if your leave was five months or more).
 Harris will not remind you of this deadline, and we have had students miss the deadline and be unable to return to the United States to resume courses in that quarter, which delayed their graduation date.

-Students on a medical leave of absence will also not have access to many university resources but may be able to access University health insurance, if applicable.
+Students on a medical leave of absence will also not have access to many university resources but can have University health insurance (UShip) if they are otherwise eligible.

 Students receiving federal student loans should contact Graduate Financial Aid to adjust their aid for the duration of their leave.